plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Cavalli-Sforza, L. L., and A. W. F. Edwards.
 1967.
 Evolution 32:550-570.

-Darwin, C. R. 1859.
+:hibiscus: Darwin, C. R. 1859.
 Origin of species by means of natural selection (or the preservation of favoured races in the struggle for life).
 Originally published by John Murray.
 This figure from pp. 160-161 in Penguin Classics edition published 1985 by Penguin Books, London.

 Dayhoff, M.O., Schwartz, R.M., Orcutt, B.C.
 1978.
 A model for evolutionary change in proteins.
 Atlas of Protein Sequence and Structure, 5, 345–352.
 (PAM amino acid model)